lkesteloot/unsong/unsong.md

 “Yes, my Lord,” said Moses.

-…
+...

 Forty days and forty nights later, the old man trudged back up the slopes of the mountain.

 “UM,” said the archangel.
 “SO.
-I MIGHT HAVE GOTTEN A LITTLE BIT CARRIED AWAY…”
+I MIGHT HAVE GOTTEN A LITTLE BIT CARRIED AWAY...”

 #### VI.